pieper/SlicerWeb/README.md

 SlicerWeb
 =========

-Slicer modules that support web services and web applications
+Slicer modules that support web services and web applications.